 - Web Analyst

 And there are so many more.
 See, even if one person ‘owns’ optimization at their company, they still might operate under a different title than you’re used to.
-And some, say a Director of Marketing, will own optimization efforts, but will also be tasked with other acquisition, retention, etc tasks.
+And some, say a Growth Marketing Manager, will own optimization efforts, but will also be tasked with other acquisition, retention, etc. tasks.

-Optimizers go by many names, but they’re all focused on data-driven growth.
+While optimization people go by many names, they’re all focused on data-driven growth and experimentation.

 Hope For the Future of Optimization

-Things are looking hopeful for the future, in two ways:
+Things are looking hopeful for the future, in four ways: